pablodecm/phd_thesis/src/103_chapter_3.md

 $$ {#eq:profiled_ll}

-so the nuisance parameters $\boldsymbol{\theta}_\nu$ are profiled by considering their values that would maximise the likelihood conditional to each value of the parameters of interest $\boldsymbol{\theta}_\iota$.
+so the nuisance parameters $\boldsymbol{\theta}_\nu$ are profiled by considering their values that would maximise the likelihood conditional for each value of the parameters of interest $\boldsymbol{\theta}_\iota$.
 Noting that a constant denominator in the likelihood would cancel out at each side of [Equation @eq:delta_log], and its equivalent when using the profiled likelihood, they can be linked with the profile-likelihood ratio test statistic defined in [Equation @eq:profile_lr].
-Algorithms for likelihood maximisation and computation of intervals based on the profiled likelihood are implemented in the [minuit]{.smallcaps}
+Algorithms for likelihood maximisation and computation of intervals based on the profiled likelihood are implemented in the [minos]{.smallcaps} routine as part of the [minuit]{.smallcaps}
-library [@james1975minuit], which can also account for bounded parameters.
+software library [@james1975minuit], which can also account for bounded parameters.
 Confidence intervals based on the profiled likelihood will be used for benchmarking different ways for constructing summary statistics in [Chapter @sec:inferno].